KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

     Documents Development button.

-By default the page is divided into two parts, as shown in Figure 5.3: in the left side there is the functionality tree representing the folder structure, while on the right you can see the list of all documents contained in the selected folder.
+By default the page is divided into two parts, as shown in figure below: in the left side there is the functionality tree representing the folder structure, while on the right you can see the list of all documents contained in the selected folder.

 .. figure:: media/image59.png